Rayyan011/mobileapp/README.md

 # 📝 Notes App

-A modern, AI-powered notes application built with React Native and Expo, featuring intelligent note cleanup using Groq API.
+A modern, AI-powered notes application built with React Native and Expo, featuring intelligent note cleanup using Groq API from groq.com.